 Traps: In Australia, unregistered trade marks cannot be assigned without the goodwill of the business to which they relate.
 In addition, if a company has not been trading in a particular jurisdiction, then it may in fact have nothing to sell in terms of an unregistered brand.
 It’s also worth noting that in many Asian jurisdictions, unregistered trade mark rights are not recognised.

 Tips: Exercise caution in the valuation of unregistered brands.
-Seek local law advice if overseas transfers of unregistered trade marks are contemplated.
+Seek local trade mark law advice if overseas transfers of unregistered trade marks are contemplated.
 Consider filing trade mark applications so you have something of value to assign.

 Where a company is divesting certain business lines or certain IP assets within its own core jurisdiction, careful consideration should be given to how any risk of customer confusion can be managed.
 Frequently, there will need to be either an ongoing co-existence agreement or an ongoing licence agreement with thought given to how the rights will be differentiated.
 Failure to do so may result in trade marks being vulnerable to challenge .